 Adjust the Fill Valve

-- Test the fill valve: Have a look inside the toilet and find the fill valve on top of a vertical tube device on the left side of the tank.
-Verify that it’s secure and evenly ahered to the tube.
-Then, fine-tune the water level.
-Current models of toilets have an adjustment knob you can turn with your hand, while older designs may require you to loosen an adjustment screw with a flathead screwdriver.
-Flush the toilet and allow the tank refill to verify the water level.
-Modify it until the water comes to approximately one inch below the top of the overflow tube.
+• Test the fill valve: Glance inside the toilet and find the fill valve on top of a vertical tube device on the left side of the tank.
+Make sure it’s secure and evenly attached to the tube.
+Then, change the water level.
+Current models of toilets have an adjustment knob you can turn manually, while older versions may require you to loosen an adjustment screw with a flathead screwdriver.
+Flush the toilet and allow the tank refill to check the water level.
+Modify it until the water comes to {about|approximately|roughly]] one inch below the top of the overflow tube.

 Repair or Replace the Trip Assembly